reframejs/reframe/readme.md

   />
 </p>

-A web framework with a new approach:
-Reframe is merely a collection of do-one-thing-do-it-well tools.
+Reframe is a web framework with a new approach: it is merely a collection of do-one-thing-do-it-well tools.

-With Reframe,
-you own your stack,
+You own your stack,
 you keep your freedom.

-We enable you to
-develop
-with the same guidance and
-as quickly as with classical frameworks while being able to replace rapid-prototyping tools with entreprise-grade tools as you scale.
+Reframe enables you to develop with the same guidance and as quickly as with classical frameworks while being able to replace rapid-prototyping tools with entreprise-grade tools as you scale.